UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-327.md

 **Quantum Prime Entanglement**

-One of the most profound aspects of quantum prime superposition is the possibility of entanglement between the prime factorizations of different objects.
+One of the most profound aspects of [[uor-c-327|quantum prime superposition]] is the possibility of entanglement between the prime factorizations of different objects.
 When objects are entangled, their factorizations cannot be described independently—measuring the factorization of one object instantaneously affects the factorization probabilities of the other, regardless of their spatial separation.

 This entanglement can be formalized through tensor products of prime factorization states, with entangled states exhibiting correlations that cannot be reproduced by classical probability distributions over factorizations.
 These quantum correlations provide a number-theoretic perspective on quantum non-locality and contextuality.